forensant/pakiki-core/README.md

 </picture>

 ## Overview
-Proximity is an intercepting proxy, allowing you to view and manipulate network requests between your web browser and the servers its communicating with.
+Pakiki is an intercepting proxy, allowing you to view and manipulate network requests between your web browser and the servers its communicating with.
 It is designed for web application penetration testing, but could be used for general debugging of applications, etc. It is similar in principle to mitmproxy or OWASP ZAP.

 It takes the philosophy of do one thing, and do it well.
 The intent is not to pack in features which are rarely, if ever, used in practice.
 This is especially true where good quality standalone tools already exist.

 This repository contains the core which proxies traffic, and exposes an API to interact with the captured traffic and perform other key functions.
 When compiled, it includes a web interface.
 The web interface is intended to be used for forward deployments, quick testing, or where the desktop interfaces won't otherwise run.
 It's not as polished as or as featureful as the dedicated desktop interface(s).

 **While this is tested periodically on Windows and MacOS, the majority of building/testing takes place on Kali.
-Builds are provided as part of the GUI release and can be downloaded at https://github.com/pipeline/proximity-frontend-gtk/releases**
+Builds are provided as part of the GUI release and can be downloaded at https://github.com/forensant/pakiki-frontend-gtk/releases**

 <img src="assets/screenshot.png" />